kraken-tech/django-subatomic/docs/why.md

 # Django's Atomic

+This doc will discuss the behaviours available through Django's `atomic` and the outcomes people are usually trying to achieve with it.
+It goes on to outline some pitfalls that can result from using `atomic` and how Subatomic avoids them.

 Django's `atomic` ensures database changes are committed together-or-not-at-all.
 It creates a savepoint or a transaction depending on two factors: